 Keeping It Connected with Component Links

-One of the major advantages of Altium Designer is that it provides you with a single, unified environment that can handle all aspects of your design process.
-Altium Designer enables automation when generating ECOs by unifying your schematic editor and your PCB layout with component links that seamlessly connect the two.
+One of the major advantages of Altium is that it provides you with a single, unified environment that can handle all aspects of your design process.
+Altium enables automation when generating ECOs by unifying your schematic editor and your PCB layout with component links that seamlessly connect the two.

 Component links are what unite your schematic editor with your PCB layout.
-To establish the connection between the schematic and the PCB, Altium Designer automatically assigns a Unique ID to any symbol placed in your design.
+To establish the connection between the schematic and the PCB, Altium automatically assigns a Unique ID to any symbol placed in your design.
 This Unique ID links the symbol to the associated footprint when it is populated on the PCB and then scans the schematics and PCB of a design project to find these linked components.
 With component links, you can:

 Automatically transfer data back-and-forth from schematic to PCB layout.

 Easily perform ECOs without having to import and export your design.

 Handle all aspects of your design in a single, unified environment.

 Changes to your design should not be convoluted with minor tasks like transferring data between two programs.
 Altium simplifies the process by utilizing component links to communicate all aspects of your design between schematic and PCB layout.